baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
   <b>We will use Wireshark to observe ICMP, DHCP, and DNS traffic.</b>

-We will now filter for ICMP traffic only.
-To do this, go to the search bar at the top of Wireshark and search for “ICMP” then press enter.
-This will make it so that Wireshark only shows us ICMP traffic that is happening over the network, as opposed to all traffic.
+Now, let's set up a filter to display only ICMP traffic.
+To achieve this, navigate to the search bar located at the top of Wireshark and search for "ICMP," then hit the Enter key.
+This action will filter Wireshark to display exclusively the ICMP traffic occurring over the network, as opposed to all traffic.
 </p>

 <p>